robert-orlinski/ssml-playground/README.md

+# Speech Synthesis Markup Language (SSML)

+---

 Links: [Docs](https://cloud.google.com/text-to-speech/docs/ssml) [W3C Spec](https://www.w3.org/TR/speech-synthesis11/)

 ---

 Markup language that can be used for defining text to be read by Text-to-Speech systems like Web Speech API or Google Text-to-Speech API.

-Played with this on this repo: [ssml-playground](https://github.com/robert-orlinski/ssml-playground).

 Part of the examples below.
-Rest can be found nicely written in [Google Docs](https://cloud.google.com/text-to-speech/docs/ssml).
+Rest can be found nicely written in [Google Cloud Docs](https://cloud.google.com/text-to-speech/docs/ssml).

 ## `say-as`